Bruce Dorn on the importance of saying ‘yes’ and the joys of mentorship

 The industry has obviously changed a ton since you got your break.
 What sort of career advice are you offering to your mentees about how to survive in this industry now?

 There are fewer big budgets and fewer destinations.
 So you don’t have to be in New York and you don’t have to be in LA.
-Really you are an independent producer, but there’s nothing that says you can’t apply the same standards just because you’re located in a flyover market.
+Really you are an independent producer, but there’s nothing that says you can’t apply the same standards just because you’re located in a market.

 I tell them it’s about not becoming overzealous with the acquisition of equipment.
 It’s learning to use your tools well.
 It’s understanding that story drives everything.
-It’s figuring out your voice and it’s just making yourself to the potential buyer.
+It’s figuring out your voice and it’s just making yourself attractive to the potential buyer.
 For commercial photographers and filmmakers, you’ve got to develop a style that is yours so it’s, I won’t say predictable, but it’s recognizable and it proves that you didn’t just stumble into a couple of nice-looking samples.

 It’s being extraordinarily professional, accurately promising and fulfilling your promises, being a good business person, but always maintaining the fact that the business is there to support the artist.
 Commercial work is a mechanical art form and it’s a business art form.
 So you’ve got to pay attention to all of those things.